zhongpc/zhongpc.github.io/opening.md

 <strong>Visiting Scholars</strong>:
-* Please email Dr. Zhong directly to discuss (and indicate the funding resources for a visit > six-month).
+* Please email Dr. Zhong directly to discuss (and indicate the funding resources for a visit > six months).

 <!-- <strong>Undergraduate Students</strong>: